flatpickles/flatpickles.com/src/lib/content/writing/world-population-day.md

 ---
 title: World Population Day
 date: 7/11/2014
+type: prose
 ---

 (When faced with selecting a theme for a July 11th party, naturally I chose World Population Day.
 Alas, this event is long past, but it’s never too late to be aware of overpopulation.
 Stay safe out there, citizen.)

 On July 11, 1987, a tragedy befell our once-pristine planet: the 5,000,000,000th person was born.
 Most are born with very little, but this infant, eventually known to his few friends as Eggory “Eggy” Smarth, brought with him a calamitous and woeful epidemic: overpopulation.

 Eggy’s parents, Henn and Rustoré Smarth, wept when they first saw him.
 “Look at him, this shameful being!”
 Henn sobbed.
 He could have been so much more, had he only been born a mere half-second earlier.
 “We should have conceived in September!” exclaimed Rustoré.
 “Everyone knows that October is a treacherous month.”